 Taking chlorambucil tablets

-The tablets should be taken on an empty stomach, either 1 hour before food or 3 hours after.
+The tablets should be taken on an empty stomach.
+You should not have anything to eat for 3 hours before or 1 hour after, taking the tablets.
 They must be swallowed whole with a glass of water.
 They should not be chewed, opened, or crushed.
 Take them at the same time every day.

 Other things to remember about your tablets: